incepter/react-async-states/packages/docs/docs/api/use-async-state.md

 For example, you can use this hook to fetch the current user from your api before mounting the provider and pass the user information to payload.

-While being outside provider, it will expect you to use a promise function as configuration, or with an object defining the promise and all other necessary information.
+While being outside provider, it will expect you to use a producer function as configuration, or with an object defining the producer and all other necessary information.

 ### Subscription modes
 While inside provider, many subscription modes are possible.
 You won't have to use them, but you should essentially